ArjunT254/Gesture-Controlled-Bot/README.md

 # Economic Surveillance Bot

 The Economic Surveillance Bot is an innovative solution designed to provide cost-effective economic surveillance.
-Utilizing an Arduino controller programmed in C, this bot responds to hand gestures, enabling precise navigation.
+Utilizing an microcontroller programmed in C, this bot responds to hand gestures, enabling precise navigation.
 Compared to market alternatives, this solution achieves a remarkable 20% cost reduction.

 ## Usage Instructions